Jared Golden: 2018

 On election night, Golden trailed Poliquin by 2,000 votes.
 As neither candidate won a majority, Maine's newly implemented ranked-choice voting system called for the votes of independents Tiffany Bond and William Hoar to be redistributed to Poliquin or Golden in accordance with their voters' second choice.
 The independents' supporters ranked Golden as their second choice by an overwhelming margin, allowing him to defeat Poliquin by 3,000 votes after the final tabulation.
 He is the first challenger to unseat an incumbent in the district since 1916.

 Poliquin opposed the use of ranked-choice voting in the election and claimed to be the winner due to his first-round lead.
-He filed a lawsuit in federal court to have ranked-choice voting declared unconstitutional and be declared the winner.
+He filed a lawsuit in federal court to have ranked-choice voting declared unconstitutional and to have himself declared the winner.
 Judge Lance E. Walker rejected all of Poliquin's arguments and upheld the certified results.
 Poliquin appealed to the U.S. Court of Appeals for the First Circuit and requested an order to prevent Golden from being certified as the winner, but the request was rejected.
 On December 24, Poliquin dropped his lawsuit, allowing Golden to take the seat.

 2020

 Golden ran for reelection in 2020 and won the Democratic primary unopposed.
-His Republican opponent was Dale Crafts, a former Maine Representative.
+His Republican opponent was Dale Crafts, a former Maine representative.
 Most political pundits expected Golden to win the general election easily; polling showed him ahead of Crafts by an average of about 19%, Sabato's Crystal Ball and The Cook Political Report both rating the contest as "Likely Democratic", and analysis website FiveThirtyEight predicted that Golden had a 96 out of 100 chance of winning, with Golden garnering nearly 57% of the vote in their projection of the most likely scenario.

-In November, Golden defeated Crafts 53%–47%, a closer margin than expected.
+In November, Golden defeated Crafts 53%–47%.
 President Donald Trump carried the district in that same election.

 2022

 Golden ran for reelection in 2022 and won the Democratic primary unopposed.
+Redistricting pushed the 2nd further into Kennebec County.
+Notably, he picked up Augusta, which had long been part of the 1st district.

-He faced former Republican congressman Bruce Poliquin, whom he narrowly beat in 2018, and independent Tiffany Bond, who also ran for the 2nd congressional district seat in 2018.
+Golden faced former Republican congressman Bruce Poliquin, whom he narrowly beat in 2018, and independent Tiffany Bond, who also ran for the 2nd congressional district seat in 2018.
 In July, Golden was endorsed by the Fraternal Order of Police, Maine's largest police union, which "split the ticket" by also endorsing former Republican governor Paul LePage.
-Polls again showed Golden with a lead, but many organizations rated the seat as a "tossup", as incumbent President Joe Biden was unpopular and inflation was approaching 40-year highs; Decision Desk HQ even gave the seat a "Leans Republican" rating.
+Polls again showed Golden with a lead, but many organizations rated the seat as a "tossup", as incumbent president Joe Biden was unpopular and inflation was approaching 40-year highs; Decision Desk HQ even gave the seat a "Leans Republican" rating.
 Nonetheless, Golden led the field in the first round, and defeated Poliquin 53%–47% after Bond's second-choice votes mostly flowed to him.

+2024

+Golden won a fourth term in Congress.
+He very narrowly defeated Republican state representative Austin Theriault, who was endorsed by Donald Trump.

+Golden's district was again concurrently carried by Trump in the 2024 United States presidential election in Maine.